-The HND Business and Management is offered as a two year full time programme or a one year part time top-up from the HNC Business and Management.
+The HNC Business and Management is offered as a two year part time programme

 The academic year is divided into 2 semesters of 17 weeks each from September to January and from February to June.
 The course is divided into study modules that have credit weightings (as indicated below).
-Students are required to complete 120 credits at level 4 and 120 credits at Level 5.
+Students are required to complete 75 credits at level 4 and 75 credits at Level 5.